latex3/tagging-project/documentation/wtpdf-from-latex.md

 <p><a href="https://ngpdf.com/help">ngPDF help</a></p>

 <p>These examples run using the texlive.net and ngpdf.com services
-provided by DANTE and Duallab respectively.
+provided by <a href="https:www.dante.de">DANTE</a> and <a href="https://duallab.com>Duallab</a> respectively.
-Please do not over use the services, they aren't set up to process heavy loads but are intended just to run small examples in order to show how to use LaTeX to generate tagged PDF on your local machine.</p>
+Please do not over use the services, they are not set up to process heavy loads but are intended just to run small examples in order to show how to use LaTeX to generate tagged PDF.</p>

 </details>